Uganda

 Section 4 of the NGO Regulations, 2017 imposes burdensome requirements for an NGO seeking to register with the National Bureau of NGOs.
 These include having a certified copy of a certificate of incorporation, a copy of the organization’s constitution, a chart showing the organization’s governance structure, proof of payment of a prescribed fee, sources of funding, copies of a valid identification document for at least two founder members, the minutes and resolutions of members authorizing the organization to register with the NGO Bureau, a statement of compliance with Section 45 of the NGO Act (staffing requirements), and a recommendation from the responsible Ministry or government department or agency or, in case of a Community-Based Organization, a recommendation of the District Non-Governmental Organizations Monitoring Committee.
 For foreign organizations, a recommendation is required from the diplomatic mission in Uganda of the organization’s country of origin.

 In addition, on July 15, 2024, the President signed 19 Bills into law.
-The Bills include, among others, the Non-Governmental Organizations (Amendment) Act, 2024.
+The Bills included, among others, the Non-Governmental Organizations (NGO) Act, 2024.
 Upon the Act coming into effect, the NGO Bureau has been dissolved and its functions have been returned to the Ministry of Internal Affairs.
 This is problematic because under the Ministry of Internal Affairs, the Department for NGOs will be entirely dependent on that ministry for its budget.
 As a result, the likelihood of the Department of NGOs being under-resourced has increased, which will undermine its capacity and effectiveness to register and monitor NGO activities.

-Re-registration requirement
+Re-registration Requirement

 To renew a permit, Section 12 of the NGO Regulations, 2017 prescribes for a range of documents to be furnished to the NGO Bureau, including a copy of audited accounts, a copy of the annual report, minutes of an annual general assembly or the governing body, a work plan and budget or strategic plan, and evidence of payment of prescribed fees.

-Marginalized groups
+Marginalized Groups

-Section 30(1)(a) of NGO Act, 2016 states that an “organisation shall not be registered under this Act, where the objectives of the organisation as specified in its constitution are in contravention of the laws of Uganda.”
+Section 30(1)(a) of NGO Act (2024) states that an “organisation shall not be registered under this Act, where the objectives of the organisation as specified in its constitution are in contravention of the laws of Uganda.”
 Section 31 would allow the government to deny registration to groups advocating for changes in the law.
 Similar language has been used to deny registration to groups advocating for LGBT rights because homosexuality is considered illegal in Uganda.
 However, recent court rulings in Botswana and Kenya have reaffirmed that the freedom of association includes the rights of LGBT people to form organizations.

 Barriers to Operational Activity

-Staffing requirements
+Staffing Requirements

 Permissions